matthklo/mktime_utc/README.md

 # Why?

 If you ever want to convert epoch seconds to a break-down time representation, you should have found out that mktime() is all you can count on.
 But unfortunately it could only work in local timezone.
-If you want do the convertion in any timezone you want, try use mktime_utc() and localtime_utc() provided here as a drop-in-replacement.
+If you want do the convertion in any desired timezone, try use mktime_utc() and localtime_utc() provided here as a drop-in-replacement.

 # Quick examples